EGPostema/DrawerDissect/functions/all_function_descriptions.md

 ## ⚙️ Summary of Processing Steps

-Below, we list all steps used in the processing script, with additional helpful inFiletypeion and visuals.
+Below, we list and describe all steps used in the processing script.

 ### Model Configuration Notes